Human Pose Estimation Using Machine Learning in Python

 cv2.imshow("image",img)

 In the above lines of code, we have first imported the SVC (Support Vector Classifier) from the sklearn library.
-We have trained the dataset that we build earlier on SVC with the target variable as the Y label.
-Then we read the input image and extract the key points, the same way we did while creating the dataset.
-Lastly, we input the temporary variable and use the model to make the prediction.
+We trained the dataset we built earlier on SVC with the target variable as the Y label.
+Then, we read the input image and extracted the key points, as we did while creating the dataset.
+Lastly, we input the temporary variable and use the model to predict.
 The pose can now be detected using simple if-else conditions.

 Results of the Model